AlfrescoLabs/reporting-service/README.md

-### Reporting micro service
+### Reporting service
+Test platform reporting module, provides historical data stored in mongodb ,which has been collected by quierying jira.

-# To run test type mocha test
+# To run test type mocha

-# To run service node index.js
+# To run service node app.js